Arthur Justin Sanford HUTCHINSON

 Biography contributed by VWM Australia

-Was recommended for the Victoria Cross for the attack at Fromelles but unfortunatly was not granted.
+Major Hutchinson was recommended for the Victoria Cross during the attack at Fromelles but unfortunately this was not granted.